Company / History

 New hall construction, 1971

 This made our company more flexible, and soon there was not enough room in the old manufacturing plant.
 A new hall was built in 1971.
 A modern steel building with large indoor cranes allowed for new production capacities.
-The product range was expanded again, this time to include tanks that could hold several times the old production capacity in terms of both size and weight.
+The product range was expanded again, this time to include tanks that

 After a few years, it became clear that the new building was no longer adequate for the increasing production levels.
 In order to keep meeting customers’ expectations for quality and delivery times, the hall was expanded in 1984.